patthrasher/five-days-of-django/README.md

-# five-days-of-django
+# small-djangos
-Five days, five simple projects
+Some small practice projects using Django